marinamarshall/p2-js-quiz/README.md

 ## Testing and Bugs
  * HTML was tested using [W3C Markup Validation Service](https://validator.w3.org/)

    * No errors detected.
    * Two warnings corrected where blank input was detected

- * CSS
+ * CSS was tested using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

+   * No errors or warnings detected
  - JavaScript

  ## Bugs Fixed